-Japanese knotweed can be killed with chemicals, but this can take up to five years, plus professional treatments can cost thousands of pounds.
+Management of Japanese knotweed growth is a more cost effective solution as it can be killed with chemicals, but this can take up to five years, plus professional treatments can cost thousands of pounds.
 Treatments containing glyphosate help, but be prepared to be committed to killing your knotweed for the long haul.

 3. Cook up a storm

-If you do discover Japanese knotweed, then it’s best to call in the experts and see how best to clear it in a safe and responsible way.
-It’s important to remember that it grows incredibly quickly, so be sure to act immediately.
+If you do discover Japanese knotweed, then it’s best to call in an expert surveyor who can find out what damage (if any) it has caused, and what action to take to clear it in a safe and responsible way.

 Leaders Surveyors have more than 20 years' surveying experience and are a member of the Royal Institution of Chartered Surveyors (RICS).
 Concerned your property is affected?
 Speak to our team to discuss by calling 0333 331 5338.